Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Bounds in terms of

 (open or closed) reflex edge guards. \end{lemma} \begin{proof} Without loss of generality, suppose that the reflex edges are parallel to the $y$ axis (hence, all the points of a reflex edge have the same $x$ coordinate).
 Sort all reflex edges by increasing $x$ coordinate, breaking ties arbitrarily, and let $(e_i)_{1\leqslant i\leqslant r}$ be the sorted sequence.
 Now assign a guard to each edge whose index is an odd number, plus a guard to $e_r$ if $r$ is even.
 Thus, the bound (\ref{eq4:aaa}) is matched.

 To show that the polyhedron is guarded, let $x_i$ be the $x$ coordinate of $e_i$, for $1\leqslant i\leqslant r$, and let $x_0$ and $x_{r+1}$ be the minimum and the maximum $x$ coordinate of a vertex of the polyhedron, respectively.
-Then, it is straightforward to see that a guard lying on $e_i$ guards at least the points whose $x$ coordinate lies between $x_{i-1}$ and $x_{i+1}$, as Figure~\ref{fig4:mono} suggests. \end{proof}
+Observe that the set of points whose $x$ coordinate lies in the interval $[x_{i}, x_{i+1}]$ is a cuboid, to which we refer as $\mathcal C_i$.
+Note that a guard lying on $e_i$ guards at least $\mathcal C_{i-1}$ and $\mathcal C_i$, since it lies on their common boundary, as Figure~\ref{fig4:mono} suggests.
+It follows that all the $\mathcal C_i$'s are guarded. \end{proof}

-Of course, among the monotone orthogonal polyhedra there are all 1-reflex castles.
+Observe that among the monotone orthogonal polyhedra there are all the castles that are also prisms.
 In the next lemma we show that we can actually use one less guard for the remaining castles.

 \begin{lemma} Any castle with $2r$ reflex edges that is not a prism is guardable by at most $r$ (open or closed) reflex edge guards. \end{lemma} \begin{proof} We prove our claim by well-founded induction on $r$.
-So, suppose the claim is true for all castles that are not prisms and have fewer than $2r$ reflex edges, and let a non-prism castle $\mathcal C$ be given, having exactly $2r$ reflex edges.
-Note that $\mathcal C$ cannot be a cuboid, and hence $r$ is strictly positive and two castles $\mathcal C_1$ and $\mathcal C_2$ must lie on top of $\mathcal C$.
+So, suppose the claim is true for all castles that are not prisms and have fewer than $2r$ reflex edges, and let $\mathcal C$ be a non-prism castle having exactly $2r$ reflex edges.
+Note that $\mathcal C$ cannot be a cuboid, and hence $r$ is strictly positive and two castles $\mathcal C_1$ and $\mathcal C_2$ must lie on top of the base brick of $\mathcal C$.
 Let $e_1$ (resp.\ $e_2$) be the reflex edge bordering the contact rectangle between the base brick of $\mathcal C$ and the base brick of $\mathcal C_1$ (resp.\ $\mathcal C_2$).
 Let $2r_1$ and $2r_2$ be the numbers of reflex edges of $\mathcal C_1$ and $\mathcal C_2$, respectively.
 It follows that We have three cases. \begin{itemize} \item If neither $\mathcal C_1$ nor $\mathcal C_2$ is a prism, they both satisfy the inductive hypothesis and can be guarded by $r_1$ and $r_2$ reflex edge guards, respectively.
 Now we just assign a guard to $e_1$ in order to guard the base block of $\mathcal C$, and our upper bound of $r$ guards is matched.